-TSFC categorizes its fair value measurements within the fair value hierarchy established by U.S. generally accepted accounting principles.
-The hierarchy is based on the evaluation inputs used to measure the fair value of the asset.
+TSFC categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles (GAAP) in accordance with Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application.
+Statement No. 72 established a three-level valuation hierarchy for disclosure of fair value measurements.
+The valuation hierarchy is based upon the transparency of inputs to the valuation of the asset or liability as of the measurement date.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.

-As of September 30, 2022, the Morgan Stanley Institutional Liquidity Funds of \$47.5 million held by the TSFC are measured at fair value and are within the Level 1 input category of the fair value hierarchy.
-These instruments are traded and valued using net asset value.
+As of September 30, 2023, the Morgan Stanley Institutional Liquidity Funds of \$48.6 million held by the TSFC are measured at fair value and are within the Level 1 input category of the fair value hierarchy.
+These instruments are traded in an active market, with a transactional and market value net asset value.